tadeokondrak/ircdiscord/README.md

 Run the program, and in your IRC client, connect to `127.0.0.1` with the server password being `<your discord token>:<target discord server id>`

+# What works

+- Connecting
+- Joining channels
+- Receiving messages
+- Sending messages
+- /list for a list of channels

 # Licence

 ISC